What is a Whole House Fan and How Does it Work?

 Cooling is the reason most people get a whole house fan.

-Cooling happens in 3 parts: air movement over your skin feels 5-10 degrees cooler than still air, cooler outdoor air replacing hot indoor air, and thermal mass cooling.
+Cooling happens in 3 parts: air movement over your skin (feel 5-10 degrees cooler than still air instantly), cooler outdoor air replacing hot indoor air, and thermal mass cooling.

-Thermal mass cooling is possibly the most beneficial but least discussed method.
+Thermal mass cooling is probably the most beneficial but least discussed method.

 Normally your home retains most of the heat the sun bakes into it during the day.
 This means your AC is running at night and your attic is acting as a nice warm blanket for your house, trying to keep it nice and toasty while you keep pumping cool air in with the most energy hungry appliance you own!